g1ibby/dcd/README.md

 See the [example workflow](.github/workflows/example-deploy.yml) for a more complete example.

+### Real-World Example: HomeLLM

+[HomeLLM](https://github.com/g1ibby/homellm) is a self-hosted LLM deployment project that uses DCD for automated deployments.
+It demonstrates how to integrate DCD into your CI/CD pipeline for seamless Docker Compose application deployment.

+The project shows a practical example of:
+- Deploying a multi-service Docker Compose stack (Open WebUI, LiteLLM, PostgreSQL, Traefik)
+- Automated deployment on push to main branch
+- Environment variable management for production secrets
+- Simple CI/CD setup for personal projects

+Check out its [deployment workflow](https://github.com/g1ibby/homellm/blob/main/.github/workflows/deploy.yml) to see DCD in action for a real project.

 ### Using Environment Variables in with: Inputs

 Instead of repeating secrets directly in your `with:` block, you can scope them at the job or environment level and reference via `${{ env.VAR }}` or `${{ secrets.VAR }}` in your inputs.